FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/How Do I/bug.md

 ---
 categories: ["Masterstroke"]
-tags: ["docs", ]
+tags: ["docs", "how do i"]
-title: "Bug Report Form"
+title: "...Report a bug?"
-linkTitle: "Bug Report Form"
+linkTitle: "...Report a bug?"
-weight: 31
+weight: 1
 description: >
-  The form to use to report bugs.
+  How do I report a bug?
 ---

-To report a bug for Masterstroke, fill out this form:
+Fill out this form:

 {{< alert color="danger" title="Warning!" >}}
 <div class="alert-icon">🛑</div>